 01 of 07

-Is the Old Country Store, located in the center of Moultonborough in New Hampshire's Lake Winnipesaukee region, the oldest store in the United States?
-Unlike many New England establishments, which have no qualms about calling themselves the "oldest," "first" or "birthplace"--even without well-researched documentation to prove it--the Old Country Store's proprietors only go so far as to state that their retail store, established in 1781, is "perhaps" the nation's oldest.
+Is The Old Country Store, located in the center of Moultonborough in New Hampshire's Lake Winnipesaukee region, the oldest store in the United States?
+Unlike many New England establishments, which have no qualms about calling themselves the "oldest," "first" or "birthplace"—even without well-researched documentation to prove it—The Old Country Store's proprietors only go so far as to state that their retail store, established in 1781 by fur trader James George Freese, is "perhaps" the nation's oldest.

 There are other contenders for the "oldest store" title.
 The Fielding Lewis Store in Fredericksburg, Virginia, may be the oldest retail building in America: It was built in 1749.
 But the historic edifice isn't a store anymore.
 The Brick Store in Bath, New Hampshire, claims to be "America's oldest continuously operated general store," but it can trace its origins only as far back as the early 1790s.